nakulrandad/nakulrandad/README.md

 - 💬 Ask me anything (I'll definitely have something to say🤓)

-- 🥅 2025 Goals: Travel and explore
+- 🥅 Goals: Learn, travel and explore

 - ⚡ Fun fact: The odds of getting a royal flush are exactly 1 in 649,740